Being Barnard Violence Prevention Program

 - Learn more about workshop and training opportunities Workshop & Training Opportunities

-- Office hours: Thursdays from 1-4 PM in the Wellness Spot (119 Reid Hall)
+- Office hours: Tuesday, Wednesday, and Thursday from 12-4 pm in the Wellness Spot (119 Reid Hall)

 - Come in to seek support; ask questions about sexuality, relationships, identity, boundary setting, etc.; seek referrals to on and off-campus resources